kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-Here we go through the original points in turn and first calculate new x- and y-coordinates after rotation around the z-axis.
-(When we rotate a point around the z-axis, the z-coordinate won't change.
+Here we go through the original vertices in turn, and first calculate new x and y coordinates when rotating around the z-axis.
+(When we rotate around the z axis, the z coordinate stays the same.
 So we don't need to do anything with it.)
-Next, we start with the already rotated x-coordinates and the original z-coordinates, and rotate these around y - axis.
-We must use a temporary variable new_x in order not to overwrite the new x-coordinate too early in the calculation.
-This is because the original value must be used to be able to calculate the new z-coordinate.
+Next, we start with the already rotated x coordinates, and the original z coordinates, and rotate those around the y axis.
+We use a temporary variable new_x in order to now overwrite the new x coordinate too early in the sequence of calculations.
+The reason is that the original value must be used when calculating the new z coordinate.

-To make the cube look good on the screen, we also need to add a perspective effect.
-Perspective can be simply described as that things that are closer to us must be drawn larger than things that are further away.
-The perspective can be found by imagining that you set up a camera at a distance d up to the center of the cube, i.e. up to the point (0, 0, 0).
-We then calculate how the cube will look if we project each point onto a surface that we place 1 unit in front of the camera.
-If we imagine that we see the layout from the side, it looks like this:
+To make the cube look a bit more realistic, we add a perspective effect.
+A simple description of perspective is that things that are closer to us must be drawn larger than things that are further away.
+This can be explained by imagining that you set up a camera at some distance `d` from the center of the cube, which is at coordinate (0, 0, 0).
+We then calculate how the cube will look like if we project each vertex onto a surface that we place 1 unit away from the camera (in front of it).
+If we imagine that we see all this from the side, it can look like this:

 <p align="center">
 <img src="images/side_view.png" width="90%">
 </p>

-The red point is a corner point in the cube.
-The gray line is the surface onto which we project the points in the cube.
-With a little pondering, it is possible to see that `y'/1 = y/(d-z)`.
-That is, the y-value on the surface, `y'`, becomes `y/(d-z)`.
-At the same time, we can see that the y-coordinates of points further away from the camera (ie points with smaller z-coordinates) will have lower values because `(d-z)` will then be larger.
+The red point in the diagram is one of the vertices in the cube.
+The gray line is the that we project the points onto.
+After some thinking it is possible to see that `y'/1 = y/(d-z)`.
+That is, the `y` value, as measured on the surface, here called `y'`, will be `y/(d-z)`.
+At the same time, we can see that the y coordinates of vertices further away from the camera (ie points with smaller z coordinates) will get lower values because in that case, `(d-z)` will be larger.

-After the perspective effect has been applied, we need to make a few more adjustments when the cube is to be drawn on the screen.
-First we have to scale up the coordinates of the points since the unit from now on will be pixels, and the numerical values we have used so far are quite small.
-In addition, we have to recalculate the coordinate values so that they end up in the middle of the browser's canvas.
-In the figure below, the projection of the cube is shown on the left, and on the right we see how this should look on the screen.
+After the perspective effect has been applied, we need to make a few more adjustments before drawing the cube on the screen.
+First, we have to scale the coordinate values, since the unit from now on is pixels, and the original values are too small.
+In addition, we have to adjust the coordinate values so the cube ends up in the middle of the browser's canvas.
+In the figure below, the projection of the cube is shown on the left, and on the right side we see how this should look like on the screen.

 <p align="center">
 <img src="images/viewport.png.png" width="90%">
 </p>

-The code to do all this looks like this:
+The code to do all of that is here:

 ```
 function project(scale, distance) {